Safe Shellfish Program

 - Colvos Passage is closed to butter clams only.

-- Carr Inlet is closed to butter and varnish clams only.
+- Hale Passage and Carr Inlet are closed to butter and varnish clams only.

 Our local beaches and waterways along Puget Sound give us the opportunity to harvest crab, clams, oysters, mussels, and other foods from the sea.
 The Safe Shellfish Program promotes the safe harvesting and consumption of shellfish in Pierce County.